netxms/netxms-doc/admin/event-processing.rst

 --------

-This rule defines that for every major or critical event originated from a node named "IPSO" two e-mail actions must be executed.
+This rule defines that for every major or critical event originated from a node named "IPSO" two e-mail actions will be executed.

 .. figure:: _images/EPP_rule_config_example_1.png

    Example 1

 .. _alarms:

 Alarms
 ======